AjaySingh29/Tracking-eyes/README.md

 # Tracking-eyes
-A tracking eye effect for both touchscreen and non-touchscreen devices.
+A classic tracking eye effect for both touchscreen and non-touchscreen devices.